hyperscandev/hyperscandev.github.io/usb.md

 # USB Access

+# **You must have installed a UART cable to the UART section of the board and also have Ppcasm's Custom Firmware flashed**

 ## Theory
 The USB port on the back of the Hyperscan doesn't work out of the box.
 A common theory is that they already had chosen the PSU and the feature wasn't going to be utilized.
 To follow the USB specifications, the power supply needs to provide a clean 500mA current at 5V.
 I don't think the power supply was able to do that with all the other devices